A statistical framework for analyzing shape in a time series of random geometric objects: Introduction

+The need for reliable inference on shape and topological features in applications has led to substantial interest in integrating classical statistical techniques with topological invariants.
+Roughly speaking, TDA provides qualitative multiscale shape descriptors for point clouds, notably {\em persistent homology}.
+This is a higher-dimensional generalization of hierarchical clustering, encoding the feature scales at which ``holes'' of various dimensions appear and disappear.
+We refer the unfamiliar reader to Section \ref{sec:revTDA}.
+Key was the early work~\cite{mmh11, bgmp14}, which established that the space where these topological shape descriptors (known as barcodes or persistence diagrams) take their values is Polish.

+In fact, an important issue from the point of view of inference is that sophisticated shape descriptors such as those in TDA take values in Polish spaces that lack a vector space structure.
+Unfortunately, Polish spaces arising as targets for shape descriptors are hard to work with directly.
+In particular, the lack of a vector space structure means that concise summaries of the distribution such as moments are not available, and generalized notions such as Fr{\'e}chet means are not unique and hard to compute.
+To avoid some of the issues of dealing with Polish-valued data, there has been interest in techniques for embedding the shape descriptors into Banach spaces \cite{bub15a,aetal17}.
+However, what these descriptors capture of the shape of the original geometric object is unclear.

-Most saliently from our perspective, although there has been some very interesting work by a variety of groups on topological invariants of univariate realizations of (deterministic) time series data (e.g., see~\cite{ph15,p19, mmk19, xatz21}), explicit statistical foundations are not provided.
-In fact, to the best of the authors' knowledge, there are currently no systematic methods to perform statistical inference for topological features which are temporally dependent or even evolve over time, either abruptly or gradually.
+Furthermore, the literature relies heavily on having an iid sample of point clouds, which is often not justified, and therefore can lead to invalid inference.
+Although some interesting work exists on using shape descriptors in the analysis of univariate (deterministic) time series data (e.g., see~\cite{ph15,p19, mmk19, xatz21}), explicit statistical foundations are not provided.
+Indeed, many statistical questions related to convergence rates and non-asymptotic error bounds are unexplored, and crucial questions such as what dynamics of the underlying process are preserved by such shape descriptors have been left unanswered.
+To the best of the authors' knowledge, there is no systematic theory to perform statistical inference for topological or geometric features in the presence of temporal dynamics which potentially evolve over time, either abruptly or gradually.
 However, data sets arising in diverse application areas are nonstationary and have complicated dependence structures.